 Key terms for cultural history are culture and temporality.
 Instead of spanning extensive historical periods, cultural history focuses on the everyday lives and worldviews of past generations.
 We look at human actions in time, their motivations, circumstances and effects, and the meanings given to them.
 Our areas of specialisation and particular strengths are in northern cultural history and the dialogue between art and research.

-The studies provide students with qualifications for teaching history.
-In addition to basic and subject studies in cultural history, students are also required to hold a master's degree and have completed teachers' pedagogical studies.
+The studies provide students with qualifications for teaching history (according to Finnish education system and legislation).
+Basic education (primary school): In addition to basic and subject studies in cultural history, students are also required to hold a master's degree and have completed teachers' pedagogical studies.
+General upper secondary education: In addition, students are also required to have completed specialized studies in cultural history.

-At our university it is possible to complete basic (25 cr.) and subject studies
+At our university it is possible to complete basic (25 cr.), subject studies

-(35 cr.) in cultural history.
+(35 cr.) and advanced studies (60 cr.) in cultural history.
 Students can also take individual courses.
 We

 offer courses for those basic degree and doctoral students whose theses